alnfedorov/MEF-CBL0137/chip-seq/README.md

 Here, curaxin 0h refers to untreated cells, **Z22** is an antibody for Z-DNA, **IgG** is a nonspecific antibody (control), and **FLAG** is an antibody to FLAG-tagged ZBP1 protein.

 ### Pipeline
-Initial processing was performed via the Snakemake pipeline present in the `pipeline` folder:
+Initial processing was performed via the Snakemake pipeline(`pipeline` folder):
 ```bash
 cd pipeline
 sudo docker build -t chipseq:latest docker/